Peace and conflict studies: As pedagogical activity

 The First World War was a turning point in Western attitudes to war.
 At the 1919 Peace of Paris—where the leaders of France, Britain, and the United States, led by Georges Clemenceau, David Lloyd George, and Woodrow Wilson respectively, met to decide the future of Europe—Wilson proposed his famous Fourteen Points for peacemaking.
 These included breaking up European empires into nation states and the establishment of the League of Nations.
 These moves, intended to ensure a peaceful future, were the background to a number of developments in the emergence of Peace and Conflict Studies as an academic discipline.
 The founding of the first chair in International Relations at Aberystwyth University, Wales, whose remit was partly to further the cause of peace, occurred in 1919.

 Indiana's Manchester College was one of the first institutions to offer a major in peace studies.

 After World War II, the founding of the UN system provided a further stimulus for more rigorous approaches to peace and conflict studies to emerge.
 Many university courses in schools of higher learning around the world began to develop which touched upon questions of peace, often in relation to war, during this period.
 The first undergraduate academic program in peace studies in the United States was developed in 1948 by Gladdys Muir, at Manchester University a liberal arts college associated with the Church of the Brethren.
 It was not until the late 1960s in the United States that student concerns about the Vietnam War forced ever more universities to offer courses about peace, whether in a designated peace studies course or as a course within a traditional major.
 Work by academics such as Johan Galtung and John Burton, and debates in fora such as the Journal of Peace Research in the 1960s reflected the growing interest and academic stature of the field.
 Growth in the number of peace studies programs around the world was to accelerate during the 1980s, as students became more concerned about the prospects of nuclear war.
-As the Cold War ended, peace and conflict studies courses shifted their focus from international conflict and towards complex issues related to political violence, human security, democratisation, human rights, social justice, welfare, development, and producing sustainable forms of peace.
+As the Cold War ended, peace and conflict studies courses shifted their focus from international conflict and towards complex issues related to violence, human security, democratisation, human rights, social justice, welfare, development, and producing sustainable forms of peace.
 A proliferation of international organisations, agencies and international NGOs, from the UN, Organization for Security and Co-operation in Europe, European Union, and World Bank to International Crisis Group, International Alert, and others, began to draw on such research.